yingmsky/e8vm/readme.md

 ## Readability

 I hope the project can be readable like a novel.
-This is how I achieve it:
+This is how I plan to achieve it:

-- **Simple language.** Written in golang.
+- **Use a simple language.** Written in golang.
-- **Small files.** Each file has no more than 300 lines, and each line contains no more than 80 chars.
+- **Write in small files.** Each file has no more than 300 lines, and each line contains no more than 80 chars.
-- **Modularized.** No circular dependency among files, which enables [DAG-based plotting](http://8k.lonnie.io).
+- **Keep no circular dependency.** With no circular dependency among files, the project can be plotted as a [DAG](http://8k.lonnie.io).

 The DAG visualization gives the project an auto-generated "Table of Contents", where a reader can read the entire project from left to right in the graph.
 While the code might be still hard to read, I hope that now a reader can provide